Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Prohibited at: McDowell Sonoran Preserve, Pinnacle Peak Park and Trailhead, Mescal Park, Stonegate Park, Westworld, McCormick-Stillman Railroad Park, Cactus Aquatic Center, Chaparral Aquatic Center, Eldorado Aquatic Center, and McDowell Mountain Ranch Aquatic Center.
+Drones prohibited in: McDowell Sonoran Preserve, Pinnacle Peak Park, Mescal Park, Stonegate Park, WestWorld, McCormick-Stillman Railroad Park, Cactus Aquatic Center, Chaparral Aquatic Center, Eldorado Aquatic Center, McDowell Mountain Ranch Aquatic Center.
+First offense: $50-$300 fine.
+Second offense: misdemeanor charge.

 View source